maxwellcui/CUDA_practice/vector_dot_product/README.md

 # Notes
 The file `vecDot_non_reduction.cu' uses the shared memory, but do not use the reduction method.
+CUDA event is used to calculate the run time on the GPU

 ## To compile
 ```